FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 1) Digital input/output

     - Digital input DI read only
-    - The digital output DO can be clicked to control the indicator light switch, and the number is 128.
+    - The digital output DO can be clicked to control the indicator light switch, and the number is 128

 2) Analog input

-    - Analog input AI is divided into unsigned,
+    - Analog input AI is divided into unsigned
-    - Signed and floating point models (three decimal places), both read-only.
+    - Signed and floating point models (three decimal places), both read-only
-    - Among them, the number of unsigned and signed is 16, and the number of floating point is 32.
+    - Among them, the number of unsigned and signed is 16, and the number of floating point is 32

 3) Analog output, analog output AO is divided into unsigned, signed and floating point models (three decimal places)